uttiyasarkar/Thesis-Materials/index.md

 ### Comments from Bill Ford

 1. p.
 8, next-to-last paragraph, last line: “when 𝜃=0”, or any other specific value?
+Yes it is at 𝜃=0, i.e. after SSB, the expression of the field.
 2. p.
 9, next-to-last sentence of 2.2.1: a “theorem” is not a “method”.
 3. p.
 10, sentence between Eqs.
 (2.12-2.13): “This clearly indicates”: may be help the reader a bit with something like “the field-independent coefficient of WW and (1/2)ZZ [I leave the super- and subscripts to be filled in] gives the squared mass of the W and Z boson, respectively”.
 Table 2.2: Cite PDG or other sources for the numerical values.